aclemons/emailrelay/doc/reference.rst

 *   --dnsbl \<config\>

-    Specifies a list of DNSBL_ servers that are used to reject SMTP connections from blocked addresses.
-The configuration string is made up of comma-separated fields: the DNS server's transport address, a timeout in milliseconds, a rejection threshold, and then the list of DNSBL servers.
+    Specifies a list of DNSBL_ servers that are used to reject SMTP_ connections from blocked addresses.
+The configuration string is made up of comma-separated fields: the list of DNSBL servers, an optional rejection threshold, an optional timeout in milliseconds, and optionally the transport address of the DNS server.

 *   --domain \<fqdn\> (-D)

-    Specifies the network name that is used in SMTP EHLO commands, *Received* lines, and for generating authentication challenges.
-The default is derived from a DNS lookup of the local hostname.
+    Specifies the domain name that is used in SMTP client EHLO commands, server EHLO responses, *Received* lines, and for generating authentication challenges.
+The SMTP client will use an IP address in the EHLO command if the given domain is not a dotted FQDN.
+If this option is not used at all then the default value is the canonical name returned from a DNS query of the local hostname, or the system's FQDN on Windows.

 *   --filter \<program\> (-z)